 Our headquarters, all of our operations and some of our suppliers and third party contractors are located in central Israel and our key employees, officers and most of our directors are residents of Israel.
 Accordingly, political, economic and military conditions in Israel and the surrounding region may directly affect our business.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have taken place between Israel and its Arab neighbors.
 Any hostilities involving Israel or the interruption or curtailment of trade within Israel or between Israel and its trading partners could adversely affect our operations and results of operations and could make it more difficult for us to raise capital.
-During the summer of 2006, Israel was engaged in an armed conflicts with Hezbollah, a Lebanese Islamist Shiite militia group and political party; and during the winter of 2008-2009 and the autumn of 2012, Israel was engaged in negatively affected business conditions in Israel.
+During the summer of 2006, Israel was engaged in an armed conflict with Hezbollah, a Lebanese Islamist Shiite militia group and political party; and during the winter of 2008-2009 and the autumn of 2012, Israel was engaged in armed conflicts with Hamas, a militia group and political party operating in the Gaza Strip.
+These conflicts involved missile strikes against civilian targets in various parts of Israel, and negatively affected business conditions in Israel.
 In addition, Israel faces threats from more distant neighbors, in particular Iran.
-Iran is also believed to have a strong influence among extremist groups in the region, such as Hamas in Gaza, Hezbollah in Lebanon, and various rebel militia groups in Syria.
-Recent political versities addition unrest in various countries in the Middle East and North Africa are affecting the political stability of those countries.
-This instability may lead to deterioration of the political relationships that exist between Israel and us.
+Iran is also believed to have a strong influence among extremist groups in the region, such as Hamas in Gaza, Hezbollah in Lebanon, and government-backed forces in Syria.
+Recent political uprisings and social unrest in various countries in the Middle East and North Africa are affecting the political stability of those countries.
+This instability may lead to deterioration of the political relationships that exist between Israel and these countries, and has raised concerns regarding security in the region and the potential for armed conflict.
+These situations may escalate in the future to more violent events which may affect Israel and us.
 Among other things, this instability may affect the global economy and marketplace through changes in oil and gas prices.
 Any armed conflicts, terrorist activities or political instability in the region could adversely affect business conditions and could harm our results of operations.
-For example, any major escalate in the future to to ravel to Israel during periods of heightened unrest or tension, forcing us to make alternative arrangements when necessary.
-In addition, the political and security situation
+For example, any major escalation in hostilities in the region could result in a portion of our employees being called up to perform military duty for an extended period of time.
+Parties with whom we do business have sometimes declined to travel to Israel during periods of heightened unrest or tension, forcing us to make alternative arrangements when necessary.
+In addition, the political and security situation in Israel may result in parties with whom we have agreements involving performance in Israel claiming that they are not obligated to perform their commitments under those agreements pursuant to force majeure provisions in the agreements.